useflyyer/flyyer-docs/docs/advanced/existing-projects.md

 If you already have a repository or project and you want your templates to live inside that project, then you can follow these steps.

-The main benefit of having Flayyer inside your project is being able to reuse your current styles and components.
+The main benefit of having Flyyer inside your project is being able to reuse your current styles and components.

 ### React.js projects